Learn How to Protect Yourself From a Cyber Security Breach

 What other pro-active steps can you take?

 Follow directions for cleaning up email and creating strong passwords.
-Use a password generating tool, like the one provided from LastPass.
-It will create a random and secure password for you.
 Other tips to consider: If you have been a victim of identity theft, listen to the experts.
 Don’t try to correct the issues on your own.
 If your bank offers credit monitoring, enroll.
 If your internet provider is willing to help you clean up your email account, take them up on the offer.

 Technology is a wonderful thing and can be a major advantage, especially during a time when working remotely is the norm and convenience is not only appreciated but expected.
 However, it can be a negative if information falls into the wrong hands, so it’s imperative you take the time to manage and monitor your accounts closely.